 Current Relations.
 The George W. Bush White House refused to meet with Palestinian President Yasir Arafat because, in the Administration's view, Arafat did not do enough to stop terrorism.
 President Bush said, in his June 24, 2002 statement, that he envisioned a two-state solution to the Israeli-Palestine problem, the first time a U.S. President advocated the formation of a Palestinian state on an equal basis to Israel.
 The "Quartet" of the United States, the United Nations, the European Union, and Russia presented the "road map" peace plan on April 30, the day Mahmud Abbas was sworn in as Palestinian Prime Minister.
-Abbas met with Israeli Prime Minister Sharon on May 30, met with President Bush and several Arab leaders at Sharm al-Shaykh on June 3, and met again with Prime Minister Sharon and President Bush at Aqaba on June 4.

 Prime Minister Abbas met with President Bush at the White House on July 25, 2003.
-In comments to the press after the meeting, Abbas said he raised the issues of the Israeli wall under construction in the West Bank,3 the need for an Israeli withdrawal from Palestinian cities, the expected Israeli release of Palestinian prisoners, and other issues, and reaffirmed the Palestinian pledge to curtail terrorist attacks against Israel.
+In comments to the press after the meeting, Abbas said he raised the issues of the Israeli wall under construction in the West Bank, Israeli withdrawal from Palestinian cities, the expected Israeli release of Palestinian prisoners, and other issues, and reaffirmed the Palestinian pledge to curtail terrorist attacks against Israel.
 President Bush said the wall was a "problem" and that he expected both sides to meet their obligations for peace, reaffirmed the United States support for a two-state solution, and reminded the Palestinians of their promise to end terror attacks against Israel.
-President Bush has not met with Ahmad Qurai, the Palestinian prime minister appointed on September 10.
-On April 14, 2004, President Bush endorsed the Israeli wall around Palestinian areas, approved Israel's unilateral action in Gaza and the West Bank, and said Israel's occupied territory settlements should be recognized in final borders.
+On April 14, 2004, President Bush endorsed the Israeli wall around Palestinian areas, approved Israel's unilateral action in Gaza and the West Bank, rejected the right of return for Palestinian refugees, and said Israel's occupied territory settlements should be recognized in final borders.